 During the Month of June, we will show political plates created by The Elephant in the Room (a non de plume for a well-known ceramic artist here in town).
 Each plate represents a political figure and an action they took or a vote they made that effects our State or Country in a negative way.

-August 1-31, (Not) Sheep Gallery will showcase the piece selected by voting process for the Short North mural series, with artist in attendance.
+August 1-31, (Not) Sheep Gallery will showcase the piece selected by voting process for the Short North mural series.

 Showing great, thought-provoking, often controversial art.

-I'm changing the show about every two months.
+I'm changing the show about every month.
 Sign up for our mail list or view the calendar on the front page to see lists of upcoming shows.

 We live in tumultuous times.
 Personally, I'm pissed.
 If I could, I'd volunteer at an abortion clinic, a homeless shelter, an immigration action committee, protest, educate, whatever I could.
 As it is, I'm good at showing great art, and these artists are great at creating work that tackles controversial issues.
 So I'm showing great art, that hopefully will provoke thought, debate, maybe action.